PranavManjuladeviUdayakumar/ProjectLight/README.md

 Link to GitHub page - https://github.com/PranavManjuladeviUdayakumar/ProjectLight

-If you plan to manually edit the database, the date is of the format yyyy-mm-dd
+If you plan to manually edit the database, the date is of the format (yyyy-mm-dd hh:mm:ss)

 Tutorial-
  #Todo